Black Pearl (yacht): Summary

 Black Pearl is a sailing yacht with three 70 m high masts and is capable of 30 kn in suitable weather conditions.
 It also has diesel engines that can propel it to 17.5 kn.
 She is capable of accommodating up to 12 guests in one master suite, two VIP and two double guests cabins.

-As a private yacht, Black Pearl can accommodate 12 guests and has various features, including an on-deck Jacuzzi, convertible cinema, full beam beach club, and a tender garage.
+As a private yacht, Black Pearl has various features, including an on-deck Jacuzzi, convertible cinema, full beam beach club, and a tender garage.
 Total interior volume is 2,700 gross tons.
 She won the Sailing Superyacht of the Year Award in 2019.